NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 <code>backup.misc.tag</code> serves the exact same purpose as <code>backup.openldap.tag</code>.

-<code>backup.misc.command</code> is the command or script name to run.
-Although you can use pipe, arguments or in general a complicated one-liner command it is not recommended to do so since this option does not meant for such a scenario.
+<code>backup.misc.command</code> is the command or script to run.
+Although you can use pipes, arguments or in general a complicated one-liner command it is not recommended to do so since this option does not meant for such a scenario.
 I highly recommend creating another script and put everything there.
 If your script succeeds return <code>0</code>, if not, return none zero values such as <code>1</code>.

 <code>backup.misc.args</code> is the list of arguments to pass to your script.

-<code>backup.misc.path</code> is path to a directory or a file or symbolic link to backup.
+<code>backup.misc.path</code> is path to a directory, file or symbolic link to backup.

-<code>backup.misc.follow_symlinks</code> determines whether to follow symbolic links or leave them out from backups.
+<code>backup.misc.follow_symlinks</code> determines whether to follow symbolic links or leave them out from the archive.

-<code>backup.misc.remove_path_when_done</code> determines whether to remove the path or not after the extra script finished it jobs successfully.
-Be careful with this one if it's still not clear.
+<code>backup.misc.remove_path_when_done</code> determines whether to remove the path or not after the external script finished it jobs successfully.
+Be careful with this one if you don't know what is it or its function is not clear to you, yet.

-<code>backup.misc.comment</code> serves the exact same purpose as <code>backup.database.postgres.name</code>.
+<code>backup.misc.comment</code> serves the exact same purpose as <code>backup.database.postgres.comment</code>.

 <br />